Virtual excitations and entanglement dynamics and polygamy in three ultra-strongly coupled systems: Milburn dynamics and covariance matrix

 where $\Gamma^{-1}$ is the decoherence rate defined as

 The formal solution to Milburn's equation is given by \cite{Milb,urzua}

 Additionally, by using (\ref{decomp}), one can show the result

 Since the coupling becomes ultra-strong, the ground state becomes populated with virtual excitations.
 This is due to the counter-rotating terms \cite{Rad2021oct,maintaining}, which simultaneously create the excitations in two modes.
-Then we will consider the ground state
+Then we will consider the ground state $ \rho(0)=|000\rangle\langle000|$.
+To go further, we collect the annihilation and creation operators of the three modes in the vector